CliMA/ClimaArtifacts/clm_data/README.md

 ## Input Files

-### 1. `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc`
+### 1. `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc` and `surfdata_0.125x0.125_16pfts_simyr2000_c151014.nc`
-The netCDF file includes comprehensive environmental data with a focus on vegetation represented through 15 different Plant Functional Types (PFTs).
+These netCDF files includes comprehensive environmental data with a focus on vegetation represented through different Plant Functional Types (PFTs).
 These PFTs play a crucial role in modeling biophysical processes and ecosystem functions within CLM simulations.
-It also contains soil color data, which is used to calculate soil alebdo
+It also contains soil color data, which is used to calculate soil alebdo. `surfdata_0.9x1.25_16pfts__CMIP6_simyr2000_c170616.nc` is on a 0.8x1.25 degree grid and is used to create the clm_data artifact, while `surfdata_0.125x0.125_16pfts_simyr2000_c151014.nc` is on a 0.125x0.125 degree grid and is used to create the clm_data_highres artifact.
+Both input files contain tge following PFTs:

 - **Plant Functional Types**:
   - `not_vegetated`